-Furthermore, the academy or university of the culture is extraordinarily powerful because this parallel form of education through culture is administered and communicated so effectively by virtually omnipresent and omnipotent media outlets - especially through movies and films, the music industry, local and satellite radio systems, professional and collegiate sports programming, cable and network television, magazines, popular novels, and other print media, communications technology, the internet, and so on, all fueled, of course, by advertising and the telos or summum bonum of wealth and power.
+Furthermore, the academy or university of the culture is extraordinarily powerful because this parallel form of education through culture is administered and communicated so effectively by virtually omnipresent and omnipotent media outlets -

+- especially through movies and films,

+- the music industry,

+- local and satellite radio systems,

+- professional and collegiate sports programming,

+- cable and network television,

+- magazines, popular novels, and other print media,

+- communications technology,

+- the internet, and so on,

+- all fueled, of course, by advertising and the telos or summum bonum of wealth and power.

 In our media-saturated society - I've seen TV screens on self-serve gas pumps and on the front panels of new refrigerators - there is no escaping the culture's educative influence in either private domains or in the public square.

 Given the economic fuel and the technological sophistication by which the culture's messages are delivered to our families at our doorsteps, it may be fair to say that no other generation of young people in history has been more susceptible to the mind and life-shaping forces of their surrounding culture than is the current generation of young people who are our students.

+This, of course, is of great concern to teachers, but even more so to parents who are trying desperately to raise their children well in this challenging cultural climate.
 As essayist and mother Caitlin Flanagan wrote in the January 2006 edition of The Atlantic Monthly, "The 'it takes a village' philosophy is a joke, because the village is now so polluted and so desolate of commonly held, child-appropriate moral values that my job as a mother is not to rely on the village, but to protect my children from it."

 So, if contemporary culture is, indeed, a classroom for our kids, who are the faculty members who are teaching them?

-What are they being taught in terms of a curriculum?
-What's its content?
-And how are they being graded?
-What is the system of assessment used to determine whether they pass or fail?
-I'd like to introduce you to the faculty, its curriculum, and its grading scale of the "Academy of the Culture."
+- What are they being taught in terms of a curriculum?
+What's its content? - And how are they being graded?
+What is the system of assessment used to determine whether they pass or fail? - I'd like to introduce you to the faculty, the curriculum, and the grading scale of the "APC," that is, the "Academy of popular Culture."

 First, the faculty is essentially a faculty of celebrities with celebrity cool, celebrity notoriety, and celebrity influence.
 Movie stars, rock stars, sports stars, television stars, entrepreneurial stars, fashion stars, and so on are very often our star-struck students' heroes, despite their frequent lack of genuine heroism.

 Leading media figures and celebrities have incredible sway with our students as role models, and have incalculable influence in forming the dreams, shaping the attitudes, and motivating the pursuits and behaviors of our students.

-Who can count the seemingly endless number of celebrity faculty with whom students have "para-social relationships of pseudo-intimacy and phony flattery" that are teaching them how to understand the world and their place in it?
-As Amanda Parsons says, ""I sometimes think that these [celebrities] are our gods and goddesses, these are our icons, and their stories become kind of parables for how to lead our lives."
+Who can count the seemingly endless number of celebrity faculty with whom students have "para-social relationships of pseudo-intimacy and phony flattery"7 that are teaching them how to understand the world and their place in it?

+As Amanda Parsons says, ""I sometimes think that these [celebrities] are our gods and goddesses, these are our icons, and their stories become kind of parables for how to lead our lives."8